abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 *saddhā*,*viriya, sati, samādhi,* and*pañña;* faith, energy,
 mindfulness, concentration and wisdom*.* None of these factors stands alone.
 They support, feed and nourish each other.
-We need to attend to saddhā—faith or confidence—in a skillful way, so that it helps nourish the qualities of effort, mindfulness, wisdom and samādhi.
+We need to attend to saddhā---faith or confidence---in a skillful way, so that it helps nourish the qualities of effort, mindfulness, wisdom and samādhi.
 Together these qualities bring a steadiness of mind, a clarity of awareness.
 In the suttas, the Buddha teaches that the Spiritual Faculties are a direct source of awakening.
 So when we generate and nurture them, we are directly nourishing the conditions for awakening.

-In his teachings, Tan Ajahn Dtun emphasized samādhi—concentration or collectedness of mind—the fourth Spiritual Power.
+In his teachings, Tan Ajahn Dtun emphasized samādhi---concentration or collectedness of mind---the fourth Spiritual Power.
 In doing so, he also specified that the function of samādhi is to stabilize and steady mindfulness.
 Ajahn Chah taught this as well.
 This is important because it's easy for us to get caught in up our preconceptions about the various states of samādhi and its purposes.
-Having read or heard about them from various teachers, we may misunderstand the chief reason to practice samādhi—again, it's the stabilization of mindfulness.
+Having read or heard about them from various teachers, we may misunderstand the chief reason to practice samādhi---again, it's the stabilization of mindfulness.
 When mindfulness isn't steady, we have to return to a wholesome meditation object and use formal exercises for developing samādhi, such as the mindfulness exercises described in the Satipatthana Sutta.

-Further, samādhi and mindfulness are mutually dependent—each nourishes the other: samādhi develops through the continuity of mindfulness practice, and the stabilization of mindfulness requires a continuity of samādhi.
+Further, samādhi and mindfulness are mutually dependent---each nourishes the other: samādhi develops through the continuity of mindfulness practice, and the stabilization of mindfulness requires a continuity of samādhi.
 The continuity of samādhi and the stability of mindfulness are